portela/NCO/README.md

 | `C_MULT_WIDTH`  | Defines the bit width of the amplitude control word (ACW).        | integer | 2             |
 | `C_SINE_WIDTH`  | Defines the bit width of the sine wave output.                    | integer | 16            |

+* The sine wave table width is automatically calculated based on the formula `C_SINE_WIDTH - C_MULT_WIDTH`.
+The deault value is 14 bits.

 ### Port Signals